Dr. Steven C. Amstrup

 Director of Field Operations

-BJ Kirschhoffer began working with our remote broadcasting needs in Churchill in the fall of 2007 and quickly proved himself an invaluable member of the team, able to trouble-shoot technical problems in extreme conditions with no corner hardware store.
-He now ensures the smooth working of our field operations, from our Maternal Den Study on Alaska's North Slope, to our Sound Harvesting Study along western Hudson Bay, and our Tundra Connections webcasts and video conferences.
-He lives in Bozeman, Montana.
+BJ began working with PBI's remote broadcasting needs in Churchill in the fall of 2007 and quickly proved himself an invaluable member of the team, able to trouble-shoot technical problems in extreme conditions with no corner hardware store.
+He now ensures the smooth working of our field operations, from our Maternal Den Study on Alaska's North Slope, to the Polar Bear Cam with explore.org, and our Tundra Connections webcasts.

 Director of Communications

-Barbara Nielsen is a professional writer whose articles on nature, wildlife, travel, and gardening have appeared in a number of national magazines.
-She is the author of Hummingbird Gardens, Night Creatures, and Great Barrier Reef and a field editor for Better Homes & Gardens and its garden magazines.
-Nielsen saw her first polar bear while on assignment in Churchill in 1983.
+Barbara is a professional writer whose articles on nature, wildlife, travel, and gardening have appeared in a number of national magazines.
+She is the author of Hummingbird Gardens, Night Creatures, and Great Barrier Reef and a former field editor for Better Homes & Gardens and its garden magazines.
+Barbara saw her first polar bear while on assignment in Churchill in 1983.
 Her article for Modern Maturity on the polar bear migration there, with photos by PBI founder, Dan Guravich, helped jump-start the town's tourism industry.
-Nielsen has remained passionate about the bears ever since.
-She holds an M.A. and bachelor's degree in English.
+She has remained passionate about the bears ever since.
+She holds a bachelor's degree in English.
 She has been involved with PBI since the organization was founded in 1992.
-She lives in the unarctic: hot, humid Louisiana!
+She lives in Washington, D.C.